-All of the systems assessed by DWS (2014) on a Subquaternary level within the study area were rated as PES B = Largely Natural to C = Moderately Modified.
-While these were also rated as High in terms of Ecological Sensitivity and Low in terms of Ecological Importance respectively.
+All of the systems assessed by DWS (2014) on a Subquaternary level within the study area were rated as PES = D or Largely Modified.
+While these were also rated as High in terms of Ecological Sensitivity and Very High in terms of Ecological Importance respectively, for SQ8809 (Hex River catchments).

-Based on the information collected during the preliminary field investigations, these ratings are verified and upheld for the riverine systems.
-The High Ecological Sensitivity rating for the natural water sources, is further substantiated by the fact that some of the affected catchments are included in both the National Freshwater Priority Atlas and the respective provincial Biodiversity Spatial Plan CBA spatial layers, with one CBA being linked to the Gansvlei / Soutpoort rivers (Figures 8 and 9).
+Based on the information collected during the field investigations, these ratings are verified and upheld for the riverine systems.
+The High Ecological Sensitivity rating for the natural water sources, is further substantiated by the fact that the affected catchments contain wetlands, included as Critical Biodiversity Areas, Ecological Support Areas, wetlands and rivers (Figure 6 and 7).
+Further, the sites are shown as National Freshwater Ecosystem Priority Area - NFEPA (Figure 8).